rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

     - If PreferredAudioLanguage is not configured:
         - Player will take default preferred language as English, and choose better quality track from the language matching list.
-        - For Live (with TSB support), time shift buffer includes all available language tracks in the manifest .
+        - For Live (with TSB support), time shift buffer includes all available language tracks in the manifest.
     - If PreferredAudioLanguage is set pretune:
         - Player will pick best quality track from the language matching list.
         - For Live (with TSB support), time shift buffer downloads only preferred language tracks but publishes all available languages to application with availability field as false.